MichaelsPlayground/SimpleRecyclerViewSwipeJava/readme.md

-# Simple RecyclerView in Java
+# Simple RecyclerView Swipe in Java